Controversies surrounding Yasukuni Shrine: Other prime ministers

 In the wake of Abe's first term, his successor Yasuo Fukuda vowed never to visit the shrine.
 Fukuda's open political opposition to the shrine led to improved relations with China, North and South Korea; however, a group of 62 Diet members from the Liberal Democratic Party and the People's New Party, including former farm minister Yoshinobu Shimamura and Eriko Yamatani, a special adviser to Fukuda, visited the shrine on April 22, 2008.
 The Democratic Party of Japan governments between 2009 and 2012 also avoided the shrine.
 Yukio Hatoyama pledged not to visit so long as war criminals are enshrined there.
 Naoto Kan ordered the entire cabinet not to visit the shrine on the anniversary of Japan's surrender, and said he had no plans to visit personally.
 Yoshihiko Noda stated in his first press conference that his cabinet would continue the policy of not making official visits.
 In 2022, Fumio Kishida sent an offering to the shrine, but did not visit himself.
 On April 21, 2023, Prime Minister Kishida sent a religious offering to the site.

-Foreign dignitary visits

-In June 2007, former Taiwanese president Lee Teng-hui visited the shrine to pay his respects to his elder brother Lee Teng-ching (李登欽, or Lí Teng-khim in Taiwanese POJ), also known as Takenori Iwasato (岩里武則) in Japanese, who is among the 27,863 Taiwanese honored there.